urdaknows/urdaknows/README.md

 # 👋 Hello, I'm Jose Andrés

-I'm a **mobile and web developer** specializing in **Java**, **Kotlin**, and modern web technologies.
+I'm a **web developer** specializing in **Java**, **Kotlin**, and modern web technologies.
 I'm passionate about creating innovative, functional, and user-friendly applications and solutions.
 My goal is to continuously grow as a professional, adopt new technologies, and deliver high-quality projects.

 ## 🛠️ Tech Stack